Mbodin/murder-generator/doc/explanations/elements.md

 This file aims to provide a detailed explanation on how to write scenario elements.
 I strongly advise reading [memory.md](./memory.md) before reading this tutorial, as the notions of the memory model will be extensively used here.
 This file presents the fundamental features to write elements, then [advanced,md](./advanced.md) present more advanced features.
+A grammar summing up all the operations described in this file can be found in [grammar.md](../references/grammar.md).

 # Declaring Categories, Attributes, and Contacts